 - Interview score (weighted rank of interview score at 25%).

-In order to be eligible for the interview, the student must complete an application portfolio that includes: completion of Technical Standards for Admission, lab skill testing scores, clinical activity log sheets, a resumé, two letters of recommendation, official copies of all post-secondary transcripts, SAT scores, and current enrollment in or completion of ATR 1800.
+In order to be eligible for the interview, the student must complete an application portfolio that includes: completion of Technical Standards for Admission, clinical activity log sheets, a résumé, two letters of recommendation, official copies of all post-secondary transcripts, SAT scores, and current enrollment in or completion of ATR 1800.

 The purpose of the dietetics degree program is to provide the foundation knowledge and skills required for the didactic component of entry-level dietetics education.
 This Didactic Program in Dietetics (DPD) is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995; (312) 899-0040 (ext.
 5400).
 Graduates of the DPD program may earn a DPD verification statement and are eligible to apply to graduate school and/or post-baccalaureate, accredited dietetic internships.
 An accredited dietetic internship is required for eligibility to take the national Registration Examination for Dietitians.
 Careers are available for registered dietitians in clinical, research, community food service management, consulting, and educational settings.
 The dietetics degree program is a limited access program; students apply spring of their sophomore year.
 Admission requirements and procedures for the Dietetics degree at Florida State University include: minimum GPA of 2.75, a grade of "S" in DIE 3005, a résumé, and a personal statement.
-It is highly recommended that students earn a "B" or better in the sciences; Chemistry I, Chemistry II, Organic Chemistry, and corresponding labs.
+It is highly recommended that students earn a "B" or better in the following: Chemistry I, Chemistry II, Organic Chemistry, and corresponding labs.
 Once formally admitted, the program is two years.
-Please see the dietetics Web page for more information regarding admission to the degree.
+Please see the dietetics web page for more information regarding admission to the degree.